secwexen/secwexen/README.md

 ---

+## I'm open to collaboration on the following cybersecurity-focused topics

+- 🧩 We are I am open to collaboration on designing and developing secure Microsoft SQL Server databases to support the creation, deployment, and scoring of both.
+- 🛠️ Designing and hosting CTF challenges (Jeopardy & Attack-Defense style)
+- 🔍 Real-world penetration testing scenarios (Web, Network, Wireless)
+- 🧬 Malware analysis, unpacking, and reverse engineering
+- 🛰️ Threat hunting, OSINT, and digital forensics investigations
+- 📡 Building and simulating enterprise-grade network labs (Cisco, VLANs, Routing, Firewalls)
+- 🧪 Developing custom exploits, payloads, and proof-of-concept attacks
+- 🔐 Secure coding and auditing in Rust, Python, and Bash
+- 🧰 Contributing to open-source cybersecurity tools and red team utilities

+---

 ## Selected Projects & Professional Contributions

 I am currently working on several cybersecurity-focused projects aimed at strengthening digital resilience and exploring adversarial techniques.
 These include: